Arachnid/uscc/index.md

 # Prizes

-The Ethereum Foundation has generously contributed a first prize of a pass to DevCon 3 in Cancun, and an opportunity to present your winning entry.
+The Ethereum Foundation has contributed a Devcon3 pass and an opportunity to present your winning entry, which the contest is offering as a first prize.

 Second place prize is 10 MLN tokens from [Melonport](https://melonport.com/).